5 Of The Best Folding Saws for Your Money

 Cuts On the Push or Pull?

 Saws can be push or pull stroke.
 Most folding saws only cut on the pull.
 This allows the blade to be thinner.
 It also gives more control over the cut and produces more precise cuts.
-If you need to cut precise straight lines, a pull-only saw is better.
+A pull-only saw is better if you need to cut precise straight lines.

 Saws that cut on both the push and pull are much more efficient.
 However, they are very aggressive and harder to control the cut.
 You won’t get a clean finish with these saws.